-The MVDR Beamformer is a data adaptive beamforming solution whose goal is to minimize the variance of the recorded signal.
-If the noise and the underlying desired signal are uncorrelated, as is typically the case, then the variance of the recorded signal is the sum of the variances of the desired signal and the noise.
+The minimum variance distortionless response (MVDR) beamformer is a widely utilized optimal beamforming design.
+MVDR can be applied to antenna arrays, radar systems, ultrasound applications and microphone arrays for speech enhancement.
+The MVDR Beamformer is a data adaptive beamforming solution whose goal is to minimize the variance of the beamformer output.
+If the noise and the underlying desired signal are uncorrelated, as is typically the case, then the variance of the captured signals is the sum of the variances of the desired signal and the noise.
 Hence, the MVDR solution seeks to minimize this sum, thereby mitigating the effect of the noise.

 The MVDR Solution

 Where w is the beamforming weight vector, is the noise cross power spectral matrix, and d is the steering vector. minimizes the interference and noise sources, while preserves the desired signal in a specific direction.
 The MVDR solution of the optimal design equation is:

 The MVDR beampattern is strongly dependent on the number of microphones and the length of the attached FIR filters.
 Here we will study the effect of changing the beamformer configuration.
 The beamformer is modelled as a uniform linear array with omnidirectional elements, the sampling rate is set at 16kHz, and the length of the attached type II linear phase FIR filters is set to 64.

 The two microphone MVDR solution is shown below:

 The results for the two microphone solution show that a two microphone MVDR beamformer has practially no spatial suppression ability.
 The mainlobe is 75 degrees around Nyquist, and the response is flat at lower frequencies.
 The two microphone solution still offers significant noise reduction across frequency bands especially when compared to simple delay and sum narrowband beamformers.